International Marxist Group: The International Marxist Group

-In early 1968, the International Group renamed itself as the International Marxist Group.
+In 1967, the International Group was renamed to the International Marxist Group (IMG).

 The IMG's activists published International, which was launched in May 1968 with IMG secretary Pat Jordan as editor and incorporated The Week.
 It was published with varying formats and frequencies throughout the organisation's life.
 Socialist Woman magazine was published from 1969 to 1980.

 The evolving orientations taken by the IMG were reflected in the sequence of newspapers it supported: The Black Dwarf; Red Mole; Red Weekly; Socialist Challenge; and Socialist Action.